 A recent BBC documentary highlighted the unique skills that ASD individuals can bring to technical and specialist roles, particularly in IT.

 So what can a specialist recruiter such as Outsource do to help raise awareness?

 Outsource is working with a number of business leaders to promote technical careers for women and differently-abled people to encourage more of these groups into the future workforce, and are also encouraging school leavers and graduates to consider a career in what we believe to be a creative, innovative and exciting industry.

 We also hold regular Inspiring Inclusion Meetup events and we'd love you to join us for drinks, nibbles and great networking.
-Have a look at the amazing panel for our last Meetup, and join us at our next Diversity Matters - Inspiring Inclusion Meetup in Manchester on the evening of Thursday 16th November
+Have a look at the amazing panel for our last Meetup, and contact us to be notified of our next Diversity Matter event.

 We regularly speak at conferences and events on Inspiring Women in Technology - read a recent testimonial from the Royal Signals: